-1. Per Ordinance No. 28470, on an interim basis, the intent of these special use restrictions is to place a pause on new or expansion of existing non-industrial uses within the M-2 Heavy Industrial and PMI Port Maritime Industrial Zoning Districts of the Port of Tacoma M/IC until such time as the Tideflats subarea plan is complete.

-2. The establishment of certain new non-industrial uses, specified in Table 13.06.400.C.5, is prohibited on an interim basis.
+- 1. Per Ordinance No. 28470, on an interim basis, the intent of these special use restrictions is to place a pause on new non-industrial uses within the M-2 Heavy Industrial and PMI Port Maritime Industrial Zoning Districts of the Port of Tacoma M/IC until such time as the Tideflats subarea plan is complete. - 2.
+The establishment of certain new non-industrial uses, specified in Table 13.06.400.C.5, is prohibited on an interim basis. - 3.
+Existing uses, legally permitted at the time of adoption of this code, are allowed.